 Chichijima Island (父島, Father Island) is the largest of the Ogasawara Islands.
-The mountainous island is covered in subtropical forest, white sand beaches and steep rocky cliffs.
+The mountainous island is covered in subtropical forest, white sand beaches and rocky cliffs.
 The remoteness and natural beauty of the island's green forests and deep blue oceans, combined with a relaxed island character make Chichijima a perfect place to escape from the speed of modern life.

 After the long ferry ride from Tokyo, all visitors to the Ogasawara Islands arrive at Futami Port in the north of Chichijima.
 The port is surrounded by the only major village on the islands where most hotels, pensions, shops and restaurants are located.
 There you will also find the B-Ship tourist information office, where reservations for outdoor activity tours can be made.

 Tours around the islands are mainly conducted in Japanese, however there are a few tour operators that can provide English speaking guides.
 The Ogasawara Village Tourist Association provides a helpful English guide map that lists all of the island's licensed guides and tour companies, and specifies their level of English and whether or not they accept credit cards.

 Chichijima Island is popular for whale and dolphin watching.
 Humpback whales are frequently viewed between February and April, while sperm whales are often seen from July to September.
 Bottlenose Dolphins and Spinner Dolphins are found year round around the islands, and it is possible to swim with them or see them swim alongside boats.
 Half day (around 8,000 yen) and full day (around 13,000 yen) tours can be arranged at the B-Ship tourist information office or directly through tour operators.